indexzero/morgan/README.md

 ##### :response-time[digits]

-The time between the request coming into `morgan` and when the response headers are written, in milliseconds.
+The time between the request coming into `debra` and when the response headers are written, in milliseconds.

 The `digits` argument is a number that specifies the number of digits to